Gnosder/Gaming/Fugue Wrath/_noodling.md

     Spend 1 FP to pull off a daring stunt the likes of which others could scarcely conceive.

 #### Magus
 A mage that studied the sword and bonded to it.
+As per that one magi in the Mummy.

 Starting Stamina: 18
 Saves: +3 Fort, +3 Will
-Skills: +2 strike, +2 magic, +2 body
+Skills: +2 strike, +2 magic, +2 magecraft
 Melee Weapon Damage as Magic User except for Bound Weapon

 Ability: Bound Blade
     A magus has created a bond to their weapon that transcends the physical and makes it an extention of their own body.
 A bound blade always does damage as a fighter.
 The magus can summon and dismiss their bound blade at will.
 An unsummoned blade merges with the magus' soul until it is summoned.
 Ability: Spell Strike
-    Some spells can be cast as part of an attack and are
+    The magus learns Strike spells that can be cast as part of an attack.
+Casting a strike spell requires 1 action and does not provoke attacks of opportunity.
+Strike spells last for 1 minute or unti discharged (typically via a successful strike).
+Ability: Curse Breaker
+    You have advantage to break wards and curses.
+Further you gain a +2 to strike against targets with mostly magical defenses.
 Ability: Mana Efficiency
     You gain a multiplier to your maximum MP equal to half your level rounded up.
 Ability: Spellcraft